The Limits of Conscious Awareness

 In a similar vein, Wilson argues that “people do not transform themselves into saints by doing one kind act.
 People who no longer love their partners cannot make themselves fall in love again simply by acting as if it were so.
 An extremely shy person cannot suddenly become the life of the party by deciding to chat with a few strangers.
 I think we underestimate, however, how much we can change feelings and traits by changing our behavior […] Part of the credo of Alcoholics Anonymous, for example, is fake it until you make it.”

-There are powerful cognitive mechanisms that make us rationalize what happens to us; and it might be that we are in fact spectators to our own behavior.
-Rationalization is the process through which our mind generates rather than discovers reasons.
+Rationalization is a powerful mechanism through which our mind generates rather than discovers reasons.
 For example, if we go out on a date and the other person turns us down, we typically go through a short phase of regret and then almost automatically start convincing ourselves that this was not the right person for us after all.
 Wilson explains that this is essentially a defensive mechanism:

 What might facilitate this process of recovery, in the case of an attractive date who rejected us, is to act as if we didn’t care and just start dating someone else; somehow we quickly forget about our past amorous desires as new ones develop.

 A premise of Enlightenment philosophy is that we are all endowed with universal reason, and that we can all use this reason to objectively explain the world and provide guidance to our actions.
-Yet the very existence of rationalization undermines the rationalist belief that our mind can understand the real motivations for our own actions, let alone that of others.
+Yet the very existence of rationalization undermines the rationalist belief that we can understand our own behavior.

 This is not to say that people are always wrong when they explain and narrate the reasons for their feelings and actions.
 They may be right.
 What Wilson argues is simply that “people do not have access to all the determinants of their feelings […] and their reasons are often a function of cultural or personal theories that can be wrong.”
 As Immanuel Kant put it, “we can never, even by the strictest examination, get completely behind the secret spring of action.”